Omal1k/KSE-AI-school-by-oomelchenko/README.md

-If you fing mistakes in this information Please write us.
+If you find any mistakes in this information Please write us.